C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 ### 3.a The FAIR principles

-Handle data with care and, if possible, share: how to do this
+Handle data with care and, if possible, share: how to do this?
-> Learning objective: Apply the FAIR (Findable, Accessible, Interoperable, and Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, and Ethics) principles to ethical data management and sharing
 The FAIR principles were published in 2016 by a consortium of researchers, librarians, and data managers.
 They have since become a standard reference point in open science, required by major research funders in Europe and elsewhere (Wilkinson et al. 2016).
 Navigate to the original paper in Scientific Data (https://doi.org/10.1038/sdata.2016.18) and read the abstract and the brief description of each principle (pp. 1–3).
 Then explore the go-FAIR website (https://www.go-fair.org/fair-principles/) for a more user-friendly explanation.
 <!-- Sofia: the learning objective is too vast for the lesson; instead of apply, it ought to be understand or familiarise with the FAIR principles.
 The article should be used from the author to gove some hints in the introduction of part 3 about context of inception of the FAIR principles; the other link with the FAIR principles can be used to do the exrcice by the learners-->
 <!---->